 - Notes: The 18 spaces for the visitors in Section 5 include 12 previously approved for 159 townhouses, which was deemed insufficient in the approval of SDP-1302-02.
 With the addition of 134 townhouses only six visitor spaces were added.
-Based on previous Parkside resident comments, staff recommends that additional on-street parking be provided, wherever feasible, especially in Section 5, in order to ensure sufficient parking for visitors.
-See detailed discussion in findings below and a condition has been included in the Recommendation section of this staff report requiring this revision. - The 31 spaces for visitors in Section 6 are not evenly distributed amongst the townhouse pods, which are separated by a primary roadway.
-Therefore, a condition has been included in the Recommendation section of this report requiring the provided spaces to be redistributed so that all townhouse units have reasonable access to visitor spaces. - 3.
+Based on previous Parkside resident comments, the Planning Board found that additional on-street parking should be provided, wherever feasible, especially in Section 5, in order to ensure sufficient parking for visitors.
+See detailed discussions in the findings below.
+Condition 1(f) has been included in this resolution to address this issue. - The 31 spaces for visitors in Section 6 are not evenly distributed amongst the townhouse pods, which are separated by a primary roadway.
+Therefore, a condition has been included in this resolution requiring the provided spaces to be redistributed so that all townhouse units have reasonable access to visitor spaces.
+At the Planning Board hearing, the applicant introduced two exhibits (Applicant's Exhibit 1 A and B) demonstrating that enough parking for the visitors in both Sections 5 and 6 has been provided in on-street parking.
+See below findings for detailed discussion. - 3.
 Location: The larger Parkside (formerly known as Smith Home Farm) subdivision is a tract of land consisting of wooded undeveloped land and active farmland, located approximately 3,000 feet east of the intersection of Westphalia Road and MD 4 (Pennsylvania Avenue), in Planning Area 78, Council District 6.
 Sections 5 and 6, totaling approximately 147.79 acres, are located in the far southeastern portion of the larger Parkside development, south of the central park and Blythewood site, on both sides of Woodyard Road (MC-632). - 4.
 Surrounding Uses: Sections 5 and 6 are bounded to the north and west by other sections of the Parkside development, specifically the Central Park to the north and Section 1A to the west.
 To the south are mostly vacant properties in the Mixed Use-Transportation Oriented (M-X-T) Zone that all have existing approvals for future development, specifically the mixed-use Westphalia Town Center and the Moore Property development.
-To the east is vacant land in the Rural Residential (R-R) Zone that is part of the future Marlboro Ridge residential development. - 5.
-Previous Approvals: The subject application is for Sections 5 and 6 within a larger project currently known as Parkside, formerly known as Smith Home Farm, which has 757 gross acres, including 727 acres in the Residential Medium Development (R-M) Zone and 30 acres in the Local Activity Center (L-A-C) Zone.
-The larger Parkside project was rezoned from the Residential-Agricultural (R-A) Zone to the R-M Zone (3.6-5.7) and to the L-A-C Zone with a residential component including a mixed-retirement component for 3,648 dwelling units (a mixture of single-family detached, single-family attached, and multifamily condominiums) and 140,000 square feet of commercial/retail space, through Zoning Map Amendments A-9965 and A-9966.
-The Prince George's County District Council approved both zoning map amendments on February 13, 2006, and the orders of approval became effective on March 9, 2006.
+To the east is vacant land in the Rural Residential (R-R) Zone that is part of the future Marlboro Ridge residential development.